A Systematic Search for Big Dippers in ASAS-SN: Discussion of each target

-J175912$-$120956 features two deep, dimming events.
-The first event takes place on 06/05/2021 with a maximum depth of $\Delta g\simeq0.5$~mag and lasts for less than a day.
+J175912$-$120956 features four deep, dimming events.
+The first identified event is a false positive due to noisy data.
+The first real $g$-band event takes place on 06/05/2021 with a maximum depth of $\Delta g\simeq0.5$~mag and lasts for less than a day.
 The second event takes place on 12/05/2022 with a maximum depth of $\Delta g\simeq0.4$~mag and, also lasts for less than a day.
 The minima of the dips are separated by about 371 days.
-There was also a dimming event in the V-band that began on 12/04/2017 with a maximum depth of $\Delta V\simeq0.4$~mag and also lasting less than a day.
+The third $g$-band takes place on 28/05/2024 with a maximum depth of $\Delta g\simeq0.4$~mag, also lasts for less than a day, and has a separation of 747 days from the previous event.
+The fourth $g$-band takes place on 30/05/2025 with a maximum depth of $\Delta g\simeq0.5$~mag, also lasts for less than a day, and has a separation of 367 days from the previous $g$-band event.
+There was also a dimming event in the $V$-band that began on 12/04/2017 with a maximum depth of $\Delta V\simeq0.4$~mag and also lasting less than a day.
+There appears to be a combined $V$-band/$g$-band event after this $V$-band event, however, it is not real and consists of several points at the mean magnitude of the light curve in between the apparent points of the event.
+The nonphysical shape of this event leads us to believe it is a false positive.
 The minima of the $V$-band event and the first $g$-band event are separated by about 1485 days.
-This is 4 times 371, so this is a likely eclipsing binary that has a period of $P=371$ days.
+This is 4 times 371, so this is a likely eclipsing binary that has a period of $P=371$ days, consistent with the separations of the $g$-band dips.
 Even though the duration of the eclipses is short, we detect the eclipses in multiple cameras.
 The first $g$-band event has two points from different cameras.
 The second $g$-band event has six points from two different cameras.
-This target has a radial velocity amplitude of $RV_{amp} = 204.92$ km/s in \Gaia \space \citep{GaiaColab, GaiaDR3}.
+The \TESS{} light curve shows the dip in sector 92 corresponding to the fourth $g$-band dip in the ASAS-SN light curve.
+Its short duration of $<1$ days is consistent with the duration of ASAS-SN results.
+This target has a radial velocity amplitude of $RV_{amp} = 204.92$ km/s in \Gaia{} \citep{GaiaColab, GaiaDR3}.
 With a period of $P=371$ days, $V_p=30M_{T\odot}^{1/3}$~km/s.
 The large $RV_{amp}$ cannot be due to the long-period orbit, but it is possible that this system is instead a hierarchical triple, with the $RV_{amp}$ corresponding to an inner binary and the eclipses being due to the more distant companion.
 However, J175912$-$120956 is on the upper main sequence, and since Gaia RVs can be poorly measured for hot stars, it is also possible that the RV amplitude estimate is biased.